 Step-by-Step Fix

-Flip the wall switch to off.
-Now reach under the sink and unplug the disposal from the outlet.
-Don't skip this.
-I don't care if you're confident.
-Don't work inside the disposal with power on.
-Ever.
-A jammed disposal can suddenly come loose.
-You don't want your hand in there when it does.
+Switch it off at the wall.
+Reach under the sink and pull the plug from the outlet.
+Don't skip this step.
+A jammed disposal can break free suddenly.
+You don't want your hand in there when it spins.

 What If It Still Doesn't Work?